 Wear a diabetes ID bracelet.
 In case of an emergency, people know you have diabetes and can help you get the right medical attention.

-Always check with your doctor before beginning an exercise program.
-Your doctor can help you choose an exercise program that is safe for you.
+Always check with your provider before beginning an exercise program.
+Your provider can help you choose an exercise program that is safe for you.

 Check Your Blood Sugar

 You may be asked to check your blood sugar at home.
 This will tell you and your provider how well your diet, exercise, and medicines are working.
 A device called a glucose meter can provide an accurate blood sugar reading from just a drop of blood.